chmod222/cmmk_ctrl/README.md

 ## Features
-* Control over the predefined effects with the exception of Multilayer mode (supported in the library, but still lacks a somewhat intuitive AI)
+* Control over the predefined effects with the exception of Multilayer mode (supported in the library, but still lacks a somewhat intuitive UI)
 * Manual mode
 * Saving the profile configuration back to the device